DavidHe1127/Mr.He_HandBook/Web,Networking/http(s).md

 - Verify identity of servers clients trying to connect.
 It's done by verifying the cert servers respond with against CAs installed on clients' browsers.
 - Issue cert to servers.
 Done through asking clients to complete DNS challenge and issuing CA signed cert upon DNS challenge success.
 - CA warns clients with a message of `your connection is not private` when either servers present a self-signed cert or no cert to clients.
-Self-signed cert means servers use their own private key to sign and generate the cert rather than being issued by CAs.
+Self-signed cert means servers use their own private key to sign and generate the cert rather than obtaining it from CAs.